Fatal Motorcycle Accidents: Common Types & Safety Practices - Adamson Ahdoot

 4. Observe Traffic Rules

-In 2020, 34% of fatal motorcycle crashes were caused (at least in part) by the rider speeding.
+In 2020, 34% of fatal motorcycle crashes were caused (at least in part) by the rider’s speeding.
 Simply slowing down, using turn signals, and following traffic rules could easily mean the difference between life and death.

 5. Drive Defensively

-If you or someone you love has been injured or killed in a motorcycle accident, the accident attorneys at Adamson Ahdoot LLP may be able to help.
-Contact us online or call (800) 310-1606 today!
+If you or someone you love has been injured or killed in a fatal motorcycle accident, the experienced attorneys at Adamson Ahdoot LLP can help.

 Client-First Approach